min2ha/ukwa-site/content/target/49004/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Historic Royal Palaces - Tower of London: Tower of London Remembers

 The Tower of London installation Blood Swept Lands and Seas of Red, marked the centenary of the outbreak of the First World War.